 Numerically the ratio of settled and Traveller communities in Rathekeale is almost equal at 55% to 45%.
 But even though the two distinct communities have lived side by side over time, neither tolerance nor acceptance comes easily.

 Rathkeale Councillor John Griffin is chairman of the Riverside Training Centre.
-He raises concerns about the lifestyle clash between the two communities, but sees it as a result of lack of education and understanding.
+He raises concerns about the lifestyle clash between the two communities but sees it as a result of a lack of education and understanding.
 Encouragingly, among the younger population of Rathkeale the distinction is less apparent,

 I find no difference; we're all just friends and everything.

 Limerick resident Senator Mary Kelly believes Rathkeale is unique in Ireland because so much of the town’s population is made up of the Travelling community.
 The Fairhill area of Rathkeale is a Traveller enclave.
 She says this area is mayhem at Christmas when an influx of Travellers return home from abroad and,

 David Sheridan does not like outside Travellers coming into Rathkeale.
 He believes it is these outsiders that tar the reputation of Travellers permanently residing in the town.

 While some Travellers in Fairhill live an affluent lifestyle, some like Eileen O’Brien live in a residential park.

 Were hoping that we’ll get houses built in the near future.